snrnats/doc-centre/docfx_project/reports/by-carrier.md

 The **Volume by Carrier** report displays a breakdown of how many consignments and packages you have shipped with each of your carriers, and shows how the volume of consignments shipped with each carrier has changed over time.

-It comprises a table listing consignment and packages data, a **Consignments by Carrier** pie chart showing each carrier's share of your consignments, and **Consignments Shipped by Carrier Over Time** line graph.
+It comprises a consignment data table, a **Consignments by Carrier** pie chart showing each carrier's share of your consignments, and **Consignments Shipped by Carrier Over Time** line graph.

 <a href="../images/reports/by-carrier.png" target="_blank">
     <img src="../images/reports/by-carrier.png"/>